parvezs27/Datajobsanalysis/README.md

 **Insights:**

-For the top 8 highest paying remote Data Analyst jobs, after omitting the top two jobs, SQL is a required skill for all 8 roles and leads all the other skills.
-Generally, a traditional data analyst toolkit comprises of tools such as SQL (to query databases), python (for advanced analyses) or R (for advanced analyses/statistical analyses), tableau (for dashboards and visualisations) and Excel.
-With these comprising a traditional data analyst toolkit, it makes sense for the top skills to comprise of these skills.
-More niche skills such as cloud based skills can be expected to be required for lesser roles, as reflected in the visualisation.
+For the top 8 highest paying remote Data Analyst jobs, after omitting the top two jobs, SQL is a leading skill is a required skill for all 8 roles.

+Generally, a traditional data analyst toolkit comprises of tools such as SQL (to query databases), Python (for advanced analyses) or R (for advanced analyses/statistical analyses), Tableau (for dashboards and visualisations) and Excel.
+Therefore, it makes sense for the top skills to comprise of these skills as they're more traditional and foundational skills.

 ## 3. The most in-demand skills for Data Analysts